View original document

 international trade per se by permitting bank holding companies

-to engage in general trading
+to engage in general trading activities without regard to

 promoting U.S. exports, this is of course a matter for Congress